 \section{Conclusions and Limitations}

 We have proposed Vivid-VR, a DiT-based generative video restoration method built upon an advanced T2V foundation model.
-To mitigate distribution drift during fine-tuning, we have introduced a concept distillation training strategy that leverages the pre-trained T2V model to synthesize training samples with embedded textual concepts.
-Regarding the model architecture for controllable generation, we have proposed two key components: 1) a control feature projector that removes degradation artifacts from latent video features, and 2) a dual-branch ControlNet connector combining an MLP and cross-attention mechanism for control feature mapping and dynamic retrieval.
+To mitigate distribution drift during fine-tuning, we introduced a concept distillation strategy that leverages the pre-trained T2V model to synthesize training samples with embedded textual concepts.
+Regarding the model architecture for controllable generation, we proposed two key components: 1) a control feature projector for degradation artifacts removal, and 2) a dual-branch connector combining an MLP and cross-attention mechanism for control feature mapping and dynamic retrieval.
 Both quantitative and qualitative experimental results demonstrate the effectiveness of the proposed method.

 The proposed method builds upon the CogVideoX1.5-5B T2V model and inherits its inference complexity, which results in lengthy inference times.
 Future work will explore ways to enhance the algorithm’s efficiency, such as applying one-step diffusion fine-tuning to achieve comparable video restoration quality in a single forward pass.